-When a police officer is called to the scene of an accident and fills out an accident report, the latter consists solely of their observations.
-They have a large autonomy on the methods which allow him to form an idea concerning the causes of a traffic accident and on the opinions which he is called upon to formulate as a result.
+No. When a police officer is called to the scene of an accident and completes an accident report, the report consists solely of his or her observations.
+The officer has a great deal of autonomy in how he or she forms an opinion about the causes of a traffic accident and what opinions he or she is called upon to form as a result.

-Whether it's a joint report or an accident report from the police, these documents are used to describe what happened and to record any other important information.
-It does not establish who is responsible for the accident.
-The police therefore do not have the power to assess which driver is responsible for the accident.
+Whether it is a joint report or a police officer's accident report, these documents are used to describe what happened and to record any other important information.
+It does not establish who was at fault for the accident.
+Therefore, police officers do not have the authority to assess which driver was at fault for the accident.

-The power to investigate the motor vehicle accident and establish who is at fault rests with the insurance companies.
-Insurers rely on specific criteria to establish the responsibility of the parties involved in the accident.
+The power to investigate the car accident and determine who is at fault rests with the insurance companies.
+Insurers rely on specific criteria to determine the liability of the parties involved in the accident.

-Since the criteria of the insurer are not the same as those of the police, a citizen could be held responsible for an accident even if he strictly complied with the Highway Safety Code, or conversely, not be held responsible for an accident even if he violated the Highway Safety Code.
-If a police officer gives you a ticket while responding to the accident scene, this does not mean that your insurer will hold you responsible for the accident.
+Since the insurer's criteria are not the same as the police's, a citizen could be held responsible for an accident even if he or she followed the Highway Safety Code to the letter, or conversely, not be held responsible for an accident even if he or she violated the Highway Safety Code.
+If a police officer gives you a ticket while responding to the scene of an accident, it does not mean that your insurer will hold you responsible for the accident.

 If you want more information or if you need help drafting your complaint, you can contact firstname.lastname@example.org